uptrace/oapi-codegen-dd/README.md

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/9450/badge)](https://www.bestpractices.dev/projects/9450)

 Using `oapi-codegen` allows you to reduce the boilerplate required to create or integrate with services based on [OpenAPI 3.x](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md), and instead focus on writing your business logic, and working on the real value-add for your organisation.

-With `oapi-codegen`, there are a few [Key Design Decisions](#key-design-decisions) we've made, including:
+With `oapi-codegen`, there are a few [Key Design Decisions](#key-design-decisions) we've made,
+including:

 - idiomatic Go, where possible
 - fairly simple generated code, erring on the side of duplicate code over nicely refactored code
 - supporting as much of OpenAPI 3.x as is possible, alongside Go's type system

+## Migrate from v2

+This project is a fork of [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) v2.
+Due to the lack of OpenAPI 3.1 support in the original repository, we introduced a fully reworked implementation.
+While this includes some breaking changes, it also brings more flexible generator and parser APIs for finer control over code generation.
+If you're migrating from v2, please refer to the [migration guide](docs/migrate-from-v2.md) for important differences.

 ## Usage

 `oapi-codegen` is largely configured using a YAML configuration file, to simplify the number of flags that users need to remember, and to make reading the `go:generate` command less daunting.

-For full details of what is supported, it's worth checking out [the GoDoc for `codegen.Configuration`](https://pkg.go.dev/github.com/oapi-codegen/oapi-codegen/v2/pkg/codegen#Configuration).

 ## Features